ffalt/tileit/README.md

 Tiles Sources:
   - file: just a bunch of file in folders; format "/path_to_in_config/[mapname]/[z]/[x]/[y].[ext]"
   - memcached: serve files from memory
-  - tirex: request & deliver tiles from tirex metatiles renderer derived from <a href="http://svn.openstreetmap.org/applications/utils/tirex/tileserver/">osm tileserver</a>
+  - tirex: request & deliver tiles from tirex metatiles renderer (derived from <a href="http://svn.openstreetmap.org/applications/utils/tirex/tileserver/">osm tileserver</a>)
-  - tiles: A mirroring map tile proxy derived from <a href="https://github.com/yetzt/tilethief.git">tilethief</a>
+  - tiles: A mirroring map tile proxy (derived from <a href="https://github.com/yetzt/tilethief.git">tilethief</a>)
-  - wms: A mirroring map tile proxy for wms-server
+  - wms: A mirroring map tile proxy for <a href="http://en.wikipedia.org/wiki/Web_Map_Service">wms</a>-server
+  - mapnik: render tiles with <a href="https://github.com/mapnik">mapnik</a> (derived from <a href="https://github.com/mapbox/tilelive-mapnik">tilelive-mapnik</a>)

 ## Setup